 I personally love the Tegu Magnet Set.
 These blocks are both wooden and magnetic and finished with a water-based finish.
 24 pieces and 6 shapes—your toddler will love the open-ended nature of these building blocks!

-9. Ikea Art Easel
+9. An Art Easel

 Toddlers love coloring and painting!
 An easel is a perfect gift to give for to the curious young artist to paint, color, draw!
 These activities will help both their fine and gross motor skills.
 From hand-eye coordination to cause-and-effect, shapes, colors, numbers, and letters, an easel is the perfect place to learn!